socrata-platform/geospace/README.md

 cached one in order down to try to free memory.
 If it doesn't work then it will throw an error.

+One good region to test memory usage with is nationwide zip codes: https://data.austintexas.gov/d/a3it-2a2z with ~34000 features.

 ## Optimizations

 Shapefile ingest can be made streaming; right now it loads all features into the heap.
 This is a lot of work however;